Tyre Repair

 • there is evidence of wear or damage (exposed cords or bead damage)

-• if a poor quality tyre repair was previously carried out
+• if a poor quality repair was previously carried out

 • there is damage to the tyre sidewall or shoulder